 - Genesys Multicloud CX services operate using Internet Protocol version 4 (IPv4).
-IPv6 is not supported. - Genesys Multicloud CX services use the already established connection or active session to provide data to the user or to deliver VoIP calls to the agent; TCP connections and UDP sessions are always originated by the user's workstation.
+IPv6 is not supported. - Services use the already established connection or active session to provide data to the user or to deliver VoIP calls to the agent; TCP connections and UDP sessions are always originated by the user workstations.